mindspore-lab/mindocr/docs/en/inference/environment.md

 Please refer to the version matching table when setting up the inference environment.
 It is recommended to use MindSpore 2.2.14 for inference.

-The version of Driver and firmware is different for different chips.
+The version of Driver and Firmware is different for different chips.
 Please download the matched [driver and firmware](https://www.hiascend.com/en/hardware/firmware-drivers/community?product=2&model=3&cann=7.0.0.beta1&driver=1.0.22.alpha) according to the [CANN package](https://www.hiascend.com/en/software/cann/community) version.

 Now, we taking Atlas 300I Inference Card (Model: 3010) run on x86 CPU as an example, introduce version matching relationship.
 The following installation version is also introduced using this as an example.